 Gandomak is a Persian language school that serves families in Washington DC and Northern Virginia.
 We provide a full immersion language and cultural experience for children from 18 months to 7 years old.
-Our education is play based and community focused, builds confidence and social skills together with creative self-expression.
-During our classes, children will participate in a variety of activities including arts, music, storytelling, games, dance and movement.
+Our education is play-based and community focused, which builds confidence and social skills together with creative self-expression.
+During our classes, children will participate in various activities, including arts, music, storytelling, games, dance, and movement.
 Our lesson plans are designed to develop children’s language skills as they improve their understanding of the Persian alphabet and literacy in a fun atmosphere.

 She was born in Tehran and raised in a family of educators.
 In 2010, she obtained her Bachelor degree in French translation from Azad University in Tehran.
 While in college, she started teaching foreign languages to children.
 Following her passion for working with bilingual children, she moved to the States to pursue her graduate degree.
 At George Mason, she won the Redjali graduate scholarship from College of Education and Human Development.

 She founded Gandomak after directing and developing Yekibood Persian school in Virginia for five years.
 She currently teaches Math to Pre-K and elementary students at BASIS Independent school in McLean, VA.